Blue Devils easily knock off top-ranked Hornell in season opener

 Alex Rood

-Biscaro scores.
+Ethan Biscaro scores.

-Leach just about to cross the goal line on the second of his two TDs.
+Ray Leach just about to cross the goal line on the second of his two TDs.

 Rood with a tackle in the backfield.
 He had eight tackles to lead the team Friday.